mendix/docs/developerportal/deploy/environments-details.md

 ## 1 General

-In **General** you can find the following information about your node environment:
+In **General**, you can find the following information about your node environment:

 * Status
 * Running since date
 * Mode
 * URL
 * Java version
 * Runtime version
 * Administrator user name
-*   Database Status
+* Database status
-*   Database Version
+* Database version
 * Region
-*   Mendix Cloud Version
+* Mendix Cloud version

 ### 1.1 Actions

-On the right side of the screen you can find the following action buttons:
+On the right side of the screen, you can find the following action buttons:

-*   Start/Stop Application
+* **Start/Stop Application**
-*   Show Logged in Users
+* **Show Logged in Users**
-*   Change Admin Password
+* **Change Admin Password**
-*   View Current Log
+* **View Current Log**
+* **Disable Debugging**
-*   Disable Debugging - for more information about enabling the debugger, read the documentation [Debug Microflows Remotely](/howto7/monitoring-troubleshooting/debug-microflows-remotely)
+    * For more information about enabling the debugger, see [Debug Microflows Remotely](/howto7/monitoring-troubleshooting/debug-microflows-remotely)

 ### 1.2 Overviews

-At the bottom of the page there are two overview grids with information about the:
+At the bottom of the page, there are two overview grids with information about the following:

 * License
-*   Loaded deployment package
+* Deployment package that is loaded

 ### 1.3 License

 The license overview contains the following information:

 * Company owning the license
 * License type
 * Expiration date
-*   Runtime mode: Production/Acceptance/Test
+* Runtime mode (Production/Acceptance/Test)
 * Limitations
     * Limitation type
     * Amount type
     * Number of allowed users

 Limitation types:

-*   Concurrent - the amount of named users that are logged in simultaneously
+* Concurrent – the amount of named users that are logged in simultaneously
-*   Concurrent anonymous - the amount of anonymous users that are logged in simultaneously
+* Concurrent anonymous – the amount of anonymous users that are logged in simultaneously
-*   Named - the amount of named users registered in the database that are allowed to use the application
+* Named – the amount of named users registered in the database that are allowed to use the application

 ### 1.4 Loaded Deployment Package